The X3D Graphics Working Group addresses all X3D specification issues and coordinates the technical development of future improvements.

 X3D Graphics Working Group

-- The WG is spearheading the Consortium's Call for Contributions for Compressed Binary Encoding for X3D.
+- The Working Group is spearheading the Consortium's Call for Contributions for Compressed Binary Encoding for X3D.

 - Develop the specifications and manage the ISO process to create International Standard for X3D

-- The WG meets every week to discuss, develop, and approve the current topics.
+- The Working Group meets every week to discuss, develop, and approve the current topics.
 These include reviewing new technologies, integration of submitted technologies, and interfacing with external organizations for X3D.

 X3D V3.3 is complete and formalization is being finalized under the ISO process.
 It contains significant enhancements and capabilities from the original V3.0, including shaders, geo-spatial handling, 3D volume rendering, and 2D geometry.